bypabloc/dockerize-magento-2/README.md

 - [ ] move folder `magento` to `src`
 - [ ] move files Docker to folder `docker`
 - [ ] vars `COMPOSER_MAGENTO_USERNAME` and `COMPOSER_MAGENTO_PASSWORD` in `.env` file
+- [ ] tests in other versions of Php